YiHuaPeng/Loading-CSV-dataset-into-MySQL-Database/README.md

 # Loading-CSV-dataset-into-MySQL-Database
 There are a skill for MySQL reading CSV-dataset

-#Create a CSV format for loading into MySQL
+1.Create a CSV format for loading into MySQL

 create table yourdata(